 Rebecca Tippett, Ph.D.

 Dr. Rebecca Tippett is the founding Director of Carolina Demography at the Carolina Population Center at UNC-Chapel Hill which started in 2013.
-With more than a decade of experience analyzing demographic and economic data, she has spent the last 7 years translating research into specific, usable information and knowledge to inform decision-making, evaluation, and policy.
+With more than a decade of experience analyzing demographic and economic data, she has spent the last decade translating research into specific, usable information and knowledge to inform decision-making, evaluation, and policy.
 At Carolina Demography, she helps North Carolina government and business leaders understand and anticipate how population change affects them and their organizations.
 A transplant to North Carolina from the Midwest, she earned her BA in Sociology and Political Science from The Ohio State University and her MA and PhD in Sociology from Duke University.

 e-mail: email@example.com | phone: (919) 962-6151